-The Trustees serving on the Fund's Nominating Committee are Messrs.
-Michael Melarkey, Salvatore Zizza and Anthony Colavita (Chairman).
+The Trustees serving on the Fund's Nominating Committee are Anthony Colavita (Chairman) and Vincent Enright.
 The Nominating Committee is responsible for recommending qualified candidates to the Board in the event that a position is vacated or created.
 The Nominating Committee would consider recommendations by shareholders if a vacancy were to exist.
 Such recommendations should be forwarded to the Secretary of the Fund.
 The Fund does not have a standing compensation committee.

-Messrs.
-Salvatore Zizza (Chairman), Anthonie van Ekris and Frank Fahrenkopf, who are not "interested persons" of the Fund as defined in the 1940 Act, serve on the Fund's Audit Committee.
-The Audit Committee is generally responsible for reviewing and evaluating issues related to the accounting and financial reporting policies and internal controls of the Fund and, as appropriate, the internal controls of certain service providers, overseeing the quality and objectivity of the Fund's financial statements and the audit thereof and to act as a liaison between the Board of Trustees and the Fund's independent accountants.
+Vincent Enright (Chairman), Anthony Colavita and Salvatore Zizza, who are not "interested persons" of the Fund as defined in the 1940 Act, serve on the Fund's Audit Committee.
+The Audit Committee is generally responsible for reviewing and evaluating issues related to the accounting and financial reporting policies and internal controls of the Fund and, as appropriate, the internal controls of certain service providers, overseeing the quality and objectivity of the Fund's financial statements and the audit thereof and to act as a liaison between the Board of Trustees and the Fund's Independent Registered Public Accounting Firm.